Hair loss can feel confusing, frustrating, and honestly, a little unfair.

 -

-Is there a family history of hair loss?
+Is there a family history of thinning hair?

 What You Can Actually Do About It

-No matter the type, all hair loss benefits from a healthier scalp.
-That means supporting the follicles where growth starts — not just masking symptoms with surface-level treatments.
+No matter the type, healthy hair starts with a healthy scalp.
+Supporting the follicles — not just masking symptoms — makes the biggest difference.

-Product buildup, excess oil, and dead skin can suffocate follicles.
-Tools like the Curerest Curescrub help lift it all away gently, prepping your scalp for better absorption of treatments and oils.
+Buildup, oil, and residue can clog follicles.
+Tools like the Curerest Curescrub help lift it away gently for a refreshed scalp.

-Oiling is an underrated secret.
-Our Curerest Signature Hair Oil features rosemary, amla, and bhringraj — known to help soothe the scalp, balance sebum, and strengthen hair at the root.
+Our Curerest Signature Hair Oil blends rosemary, amla, and bhringraj to balance the scalp, strengthen roots, and support growth.

-Scalp massage increases blood flow and stimulates the follicles.
-Whether it’s with your fingers, the Curescrub, or the Curescalp device, consistency matters.
+Scalp massage promotes nutrient delivery and follicle activity.
+Whether by hand, with the Curescrub, or using the Curescalp, consistency matters.

 The Bottom Line